joshayoung/NoteMark/README.md

 * Add use-cases for some of the logic I have in my vms.
 * Change the status bar color and icons color for the login page only.
 * Change to OutlinedTextField
+* Switch auth flow to channel instead of shared flow.

 ### Sync Notes
 * Populate the local data source with the network data source